utdata/rwd-billboard-data/README.md

 ### Exploration and maintenance

-There are two notebooks that are used to explore and maintain those scripts: `01-scrape-charts.Rmd` and `02-combine-charts.Rmd`.
+There are some RMarkdown notebooks used to explore and maintain those scripts: `01-scrape-charts.Rmd`, `02-combine-charts.Rmd` and `03-check-charts.Rmd`.

 ## Hot 100